usagov/usagov-2021/web/modules/custom/usagov_directories/docs/Importing_Federal_Agency_Records.md

 5. Save your changes, then go back to Admin -> Content -> Feeds and repeat the steps you did for the first file.

-Spot check: Inspect one of the records imported, and make sure all the links imported correctly.
+**Spot check**: Inspect one of the records imported, and make sure all the links imported correctly.
 The potential mistake here is putting a URL in a text field, or getting the link entries out of order.
 (Consider comparing to the corresponding page on mothership.)